anilbhatt1/EVA4P1_S15A_Depth_FG_Detection_DataPrep/README.md

 Code : https://github.com/anilbhatt1/EVA4P1_S15A_Depth_FG_Detection/blob/master/EVA4P1_S15_DepthCreation_V1.ipynb

-19. We are taking Dense Depth model pre-trained on NYU dataset.
-This dataset is having similar background as chosen for FG_BG images.
+19. We used Dense Depth model that was pre-trained on NYU dataset.
+We opted for NYU dataset because this dataset is having similar background as the FG_BG images that we chosen.
-20. FG_BG images are passed on to DenseDepth model, resized to Grayscale 200x200 , stored in colab folder.
+20. FG_BG images were passed on to DenseDepth model.
+Depth images generated were resized to Grayscale 200 x 200 and stored in colab folder.
-21. This colab folder is zipped and copied to gdrive.
+21. This colab folder was zipped at end and copied over to gdrive.

 ###### FG_BG Depth generated is as below